 As part of a strong transit plan, the light-rail project will connect to current and future transit services including GoTriangle’s bus systems, the commuter rail project and bus rapid transit.
 Portland’s TriMet transit network shows a glimpse of what the Triangle could look like in the future.
 Check out our TriMet video.

 - Public meetings: GoTriangle holds quarterly public meetings to engage and inform residents.
-Check this page regularly for upcoming meetings.
+We have two upcoming meetings in April 2018.

 - Presentation request: If you would like a public outreach associate to come speak with your group, organization or company, please fill out this form.